FrankM1/docs/content/concepts/tags.md

 The `#feature` tag is used by the front-end or theme-layer as a conditional flag for activating specific formatting.
 In this instance the Deadpool PR team have supplied some marketing material including a giant wallpaper image which would make a great background, so the post is tagged with `#feature` to push the post image to be full bleed and take over the whole page.

-You can see this use-case in action on the main Ghost blog.
+You can see this use-case in action on the main Qazana blog.
 Here's [a regular post](https://blog.qazana.net/image-galleries/), and here's a [#feature](https://blog.qazana.net/5/).
 The design of the post reacts to the tags.

 ## Tag archives

-All actively used public tags (so, those not prefixed with `#`) generate automatic tag archives within Ghost Handlebars Themes.
+All actively used public tags (so, those not prefixed with `#`) generate automatic tag archives within Qazana Handlebars Themes.
 Tag archives are automatically added to the Google XML Sitemap, and have their own pagination and RSS feeds.

-Here's an example of an [tag archive](https://demo.ghost.io/tag/getting-started/) in the default Ghost Theme:
+Here's an example of an [tag archive](https://demo.ghost.io/tag/getting-started/) in the default Qazana Theme:

 [![Tag Archive](../images/concepts/tag-archive.jpg)](https://demo.ghost.io/tag/getting-started/)